-As this years Never Such Innocence poetry competition draws to a close, we wanted to share some of the wonderful words and beautiful pictures from all over the globe that were chosen as this year’s winners.
+As this years Never Such Innocence poetry competition has drawn to a close, we wanted to share some of the wonderful words and beautiful pictures from all over the globe that were chosen as this year’s winners.
 One of the competition’s key themes this year was the ‘War in the Skies’ in-line with 100 years of the Royal Air Force.

 School Years 5-6 / Ages 9-11